Cookbook

 Transitions

-Crossfade-based transitions are more complex and involve buffering source data in advance to be able to compute a transition where ending and starting track potentially overlap.
-This does not work with all type of sources since some of them, such as input.http may only receive data at real-time rate and cannot be accelerated to buffer their data or else we risk running out of data.
+Crossfade-based transitions buffer source data in advance to compute a transition where the ending and starting tracks potentially overlap.
+This does not work with all sources — for instance, input.http may only receive data at real-time rate and cannot be accelerated to buffer data without risking running out.

-We provide a default operator named cross.simple transition which may be suitable for most usage.
-But you can also create your own customized crossfade transitions.
-This is in particular true if you are expecting crossfade transitions between tracks of your music source but not between a music track and e.g. some jingles.
-Here’s how to do it in this case:
+The cross.simple operator provides a ready-to-use crossfade transition suitable for most cases.
+You can also create your own custom crossfade transitions — for example, if you want crossfades between tracks of your music source but not between a music track and jingles.
+Here’s how:

 # A function to add a source_tag metadata to a source: